Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Fully Automated Self-healing Approach and Tools

-\paragraph{Library Injector} In Javascript, it is a common practice to rely on external libraries to facilitate the development of the web applications.
+In Javascript, it is a common practice to rely on external libraries to facilitate the development of the web applications.
 Some of these libraries are extremely popular and are used by millions of users every day, like jQuery or AngularJS.
-Sometimes, these libraries are not correctly loaded into web pages, and this produces a very characteristic error: for example, \mycode{jQuery is not defined} \tool parses those errors and determines which library is missing.
+Sometimes, these libraries are not correctly loaded into web pages, and this produces a very characteristic error: for example, \mycode{jQuery is not defined}.
+In those cases, we can parse the error message and determine which library is missing.

-To do so, \tool has an initial offline training phase, missing libraries are simulated on a test website, and reference errors are collected for the top 10 libraries presented in \cite{rankinglib}.
+To do so, we realize an initial offline training phase, missing libraries are simulated on a test website, and reference errors are collected for the top 10 libraries presented in \cite{rankinglib}.
 Based on these reference errors, error parsing rules have been manually written to determine which library is missing.
-When Library Injector detects that a web page contains an error related to a missing library, it injects the related library in the web page.
-The rewritten page contains the missing library and the web page can be completely loaded.
+When Library Injector detects that a web page contains an error related to a missing library, it injects the related library on the web page.
+The rewritten page contains the missing library, and the web page can be completely loaded.

-\paragraph{Line Skipper}
+\subsubsection{Line Skipper}

-The errors \mycode{XXX is not defined} and \mycode{XXX is not a function} in Javascript are errors that are related to invalid access to a variable or a property. \mycode{XXX is not defined} is triggered when an identifier (name of variable / function) is used but was never defined in the current scope.
-For example if we call \mycode{if(m)\{\}} without defining \mycode{m}, the execution ends with the error \mycode{'m' is not defined}.
+The errors \mycode{XXX is not defined} and \mycode{XXX is not a function} in Javascript are errors that are related to invalid access to a variable or a property. \mycode{XXX is not defined} is triggered when an identifier (name of variable/function) is used but was never defined in the current scope.
+For example, if we call \mycode{if(m)\{\}} without defining \mycode{m}, the execution ends with the error \mycode{`m' is not defined}.

 The second error, \mycode{XXX is not a function}, is triggered when a variable that is not a function is called.
 For example, the code \mycode{var func = null; func()} will trigger the error \mycode{func is not a function}.